deska123/LeetCode_Solutions/README.md

 # LeetCode_Solutions

-List of my accepted solutions in LeetCode
+List of my accepted solutions in LeetCode.

+Most of them are crafted with Java.